Easy Macarons Recipe

 • Add sifted dry ingredients to the French meringue and fold the batter using a spatula.
 Do not overfold!
 Check the batter every 5 folds.ย The batter is ready when it flows fast from the spatula.ย

-• Transfer the batter to the pipping bag with a round tip.ย
+• Transfer the batter to the piping bag with a round tip.ย

 • Pipe macaron shells on the prepared baking mats.
-Hold the piping bag straight and apply pressure when you start pipping, then stop when you reach the desired size of the macaron shell.ย
+Hold the piping bag straight and apply pressure when you start piping, then stop when you reach the desired size of the macaron shell.ย

 • Lightly tap the baking tray to remove air bubbles.
 Use a toothpick or baking needle to remove the bobbles from the piped macaron shells.ย